prajapati-het/Byte-Debuggers/README.md

 This game stores the data of players,scores,etc in the database named "player_data.db" I have provided background music to have a realistic feel of the game.

-You can also have a look on the video tutorial given in this repo for more clearity.
+You can also have a look on the video tutorial given in this repo by downloading it for more clearity.